Rancor38/monster/src/sudowoodu.md

 Add a SearchForm and to Add into Header component (,to render on App component).

-Get img for beasts, humanoids, lycanthropes, swarms, monstrosities, plants, constructs, fiends
+Get img for lycanthropes, swarms, monstrosities, plants, constructs, fiends

+Fix the Ogre Zombie Bug

 Thinking in React.
 Create a component for each section of the Statblock, and then render those sub-pieces to the statblock to dry up the code.
 This will also allow you to conditionally render the objects that are there.